 The camera's programmed autoexposure is powered by a 6-volt PX28 cell or equivalent.
 And the meter uses a modern silicon cell, rather than CdS (cadmium sulfide), which had supplanted the batteryless selenium cell and by the 1980s was on its way out.
 The PX28 battery is easy to find today.
 Keep in mind that without a battery, you have no meter and, hence, no autoexposure, although you can improvise with a single manual speed of 1/30 and manually selected apertures of f/2.8 to f/16.

-To conserve power, the camera's electronics and meter are on only if the film has been tensioned, the lens extended and the panel is flush against the body.
+To conserve power, the camera's electronics and meter are activated only if the shutter has been tensioned, the lens extended and the panel is flush against the body.
 All three conditions must be met.
 That means, if you put the camera away with the shutter tensioned, the lens extended and panel flush against the body and something resting on the shutter release, you have only yourself to blame if the battery is then run down.

 The viewfinder is spartan: There are the frame lines (no parallax indicators) and two LEDs to the left.
 One is green and the other is red.
 They help to indicate whether there is sufficient light and whether the battery has sufficient power.
 The range of the programmed exposure is very impressive: 1/500 at f/16 down to 4 seconds at f/2.8.

 There is a 10-second electronic self-timer switch next to the lens.
-Slide the switch down, press the shutter release and the small red LED above the switch flashes ever more rapidly until the shutter is released.
+Slide the switch down, press the shutter release and the small red LED above the switch flashes until the shutter is released.
 Moving the switch to off during the countdown cycle causes the shutter to fire immediately.
 You can always switch off the self-timer before pressing the shutter release, should you change your mind.

 The camera uses a Rollei 35-style connector for the wrist strap, so if you have a spare Rollei 35 wrist strap, it attaches easily to the Rolleimatic.